armand143/BA-Integration-of-Optimization-Algorithms-for-Time-Management-of-Course-Preparations-in-HEI/README.md

 License
 This project is licensed under the MIT License.
 Acknowledgements

-    -
-    -
-    -
-    - The Django and Spring Boot communities for their extensive documentation and support
+    - Prof Fuhrmann for providing the roots of this Project.
+Credits go to him for the time allocation algorithm that's been used here.

 Support
-If you encounter any issues or have questions, please open an issue on the GitHub repository or contact the project maintainers.
+If you encounter any issues or have questions, please open an issue on the GitHub repository.